Learning Geometry-Aware Nonprehensile Pushing and Pulling with Dexterous Hands

 \subsection{Real-World Experiments Setup}

 We evaluate \method on a real robot to check if our pushing and pulling hand poses successfully transfer to reality.
 Our hardware setup consists of a Franka Panda arm equipped with a four-finger, 16-DOF Allegro Hand (see the Appendix on our website for detailed setup visualization).
 It operates over a tabletop cutting board with dimensions \SI{60}{\centi\meter}$\times$\SI{60}{\centi\meter}.
-We use a mix of objects, including 3D-printed and common (``Daily'') items (shown in Figure~\ref{fig:object_vis}).
+We use a mix of objects, including 3D-printed and common daily items (shown in Fig.~\ref{fig:object_vis}).
 All evaluation objects are unseen during training.
-For 3D-printed objects, we use their known meshes to directly compute their BPS representation.
-For the other objects, we follow the pipeline proposed in~\cite{lou2024robo} to obtain real-world object point clouds (and thus, the BPS).
-We reconstruct object meshes by using Nerfstudio~\cite{nerfstudio} to compute COLMAP reconstructions~\cite{structureFromMotion2016}.
-We also use Stable Normal~\cite{ye2024stablenormalreducingdiffusionvariance} to generate normal maps.
-Then, we employ 2D Gaussian Splatting~\cite{Huang_2024} to obtain the point clouds.
-While this reconstruction pipeline introduces some noise, it is sufficient for \method to predict effective hand poses.
+We obtain the object BPS representation as stated in~\ref{ssec:diffusion_model}.
+While this pipeline introduces some noise, it is sufficient for \method to predict effective hand poses.
 In contrast, we empirically observed that optimization-based methods are more sensitive to mesh quality and often fail under these conditions.

 \textbf{Baselines and Ablations.} We compare \method with: \begin{itemize} \item \textbf{Pre-Trained Grasp Pose}: We use a pre-trained grasp synthesis model from~\cite{lum2024gripmultifingergraspevaluation} using NeRF~\cite{mildenhall2020nerf}.
 For each object, we train a NeRF representation, then query their pre-trained model for a grasp.
 This evaluates how well a grasping-centric model generalizes to nonprehensile tasks. \item \textbf{Nearest Neighbor (NN)}: Given a test object, we find the training object with the most similar BPS representation (in terms of Euclidean distance) and retrieve its associated hand poses.
 We then do the same motion planning pipeline as in \method.
 This tests out-of-distribution generalization with a retrieval-only approach compared to our proposed generative model. \item \textbf{\method w/o Ranking}: An ablation that excludes analytical ranking of hand poses (ignores Eq.~\ref{eq:eval_metric}) and executes a random feasible pose.
 This tests the usefulness of Eq.~\ref{eq:eval_metric} in selecting poses. \end{itemize}